 It's difficult to find inefficiencies in the market on a consistent basis.
 It was much easier decades ago when there were not millions of people on the stock market.
 With more and more people increasingly having the means to invest in the stock market, this is no longer the case and inefficiencies in the market get priced in almost automatically.

 Again, this type of investing is also high stress.
 It should only be for individuals with a higher risk tolerance, which is not most people.

 Other stock picker struggles include finding a platform that has the research tools you're looking for and learning how to conduct fundamental stock analysis.
-This in itself could require an entire website or course.
+This in itself could require an entire website (like StableBread) or course.
 Lastly, as a stock picker, you have to thoroughly understand how to interpret financial documents and ratios, among other measures to be successful.

 Active traders trade in and out of stocks and capitalize on small price changes.
 This investment strategy comes with a lot of technical stock analysis, which includes charts, and is largely based on market sentiment or the general emotions of the market.